Tradesman Cargo Frame Set

 - Tange Infinity butted CrMo steel

-- Due to it's unique rake trail arrangement, it handles like a normal bike
+- Due to it's unique front end geometry, it steers like a normal bike

 - Modular high-tensile steel rack.
+Measures 14.5" x 20".
 Mount wood to it.
 Mount a Wald 157 basket to it.
 Put a massive crate on the front.

 - Kickstand plate